RefilweSethunya/My-AWS-re-Start-Journey-2025/management-monitoring-and-automation/mma-labs/mma-lab-5.md

-# Management, Monitoring and Automation Lab: Optimize Utilization
+# Management, Monitoring and Automation Lab: CloudFormation - Automating Deployments with AWS CloudFormation

 ## Objective
 Learn how to launch and SSH into an EC2 instance